Aged Care Program

 Improving health outcomes for older Australian’s (particularly those at risk of poor outcomes) through early intervention programs will be guided by the following objectives:

-• expand existing healthy ageing programs where relevant
+• Expand existing healthy ageing programs where relevant.

-• support older Australians to live in the community for longer (including those not currently receiving aged care services) through commissioning early intervention initiatives that promote healthy ageing, slow decline, and support the ongoing management of chronic conditions
+• Support older Australians to live in the community for longer (including those not currently receiving aged care services) through commissioning early intervention initiatives that promote healthy ageing, slow decline, and support the ongoing management of chronic conditions.

-• increase awareness in the primary health care workforce of the needs of the population and the availability of these initiatives.
+• Increase awareness in the primary health care workforce of the needs of the population and the availability of these initiatives.

-Who will this initiative support?
+Who does this initiative support?

 This measure will seek to support older adults (65 years and over for non-Aboriginal people and 50 years plus for Aboriginal people) who are living in the community with one or more diagnosed chronic conditions and would benefit from being better connected to psychosocial, health and welfare supports.